Who Owns Xactimate — And Why It Matters for Your Claim

 To fully understand why this ownership structure matters, you need to understand ISO's role in the insurance ecosystem.
 ISO — now operating under the Verisk umbrella — performs several critical functions for the insurance industry that directly affect your policy and your claim.

 First and most importantly, ISO creates the standard policy forms used by the majority of property and casualty insurers in the United States.
-When you buy a homeowners policy, there is a strong chance the core form was written by ISO and licensed to your carrier.
-The HO-3 (the most common homeowners form), the HO-5 (open perils on contents), the commercial property forms, the inland marine forms, the umbrella forms — these are ISO products.
-Your carrier may add endorsements or modify certain provisions, but the skeleton of your policy likely came from ISO.
+When an insured buys a homeowners policy, there is a strong chance the core form was written by ISO and licensed to the carrier.
+The HO-3 (the most common homeowners form, open perils on the dwelling and named perils on personal property), the HO-5 (comprehensive — open perils on both dwelling and personal property), the commercial property forms, the inland marine forms, the umbrella forms — these are ISO products.
+A carrier may add endorsements or modify certain provisions, but the skeleton of the policy likely came from ISO.

 Second, ISO develops statistical data, actuarial tables, and risk classification systems that carriers use to set premiums and assess exposure.
 If your insurer knows how to price the fire risk for your zip code, or the hail risk for your county, or the theft risk for your neighborhood, ISO data is likely part of that calculation.
 ISO collects loss data from carriers across the country and uses it to build predictive models that the industry relies on.